rafael-santiago/cutest/doc/README.md

 |``CUTE_ASSERT_LEQ``| ``less-than-or-equals``    | ``CUTE_ASSERT_LEQ(<a>, <b>)``               | ``CUTE_ASSERT_LEQ(x, 0)``  |
 |``CUTE_ASSERT_GEQ``| ``greater-than-or-equals`` | ``CUTE_ASSERT_GEQ(<a>, <b>)``               | ``CUTE_ASSERT_GEQ(x, -1)`` |

-However, I think that the lack of good custom assertion error messages could sometimes obfuscate the test report and as result it could consume more time on understanding and correct test/software fixing.
-You should use it with moderation.
+However, I think that the lack of good custom assertion error messages can sometimes obfuscate the test report and as result it also can consume more time on understanding and correct test/software fixing.
+In my opinion you should use it with moderation.

 ## How can I print the current case name?